tradecloud/tradecloud-docs-api-v2/api/environments.md

 ### Planned production maintenance

-Maintenance can be planned on working days from 19:00 to 23:00 UTC \(20:00 to 00:00 CET and 21:00 to 01:00 CEST during daylight saving time\) or in weekends and will be announced at least 1 working day ahead on the [Tradecloud status page](http://status.tradecloud1.com)
+Maintenance can be planned on working days from 19:00 to 23:00 UTC \(20:00 to 00:00 CET and 21:00 to 01:00 CEST during daylight saving time\) or in weekends and will be announced at least 1 working day ahead on the [Tradecloud status page](http://status.tradecloud1.com).

+Please subscribe to the status updates using the blue button on the top right of the [Tradecloud status page](http://status.tradecloud1.com).

 ## Acceptance test environment